ni-dz/ni-dz/README.md

 ## Welcome to My GitHub Profile!

 Hi, I'm Niklas!
-I'm currently a vocational training student at SAP in business informatics with a focus on Data Science.
+I'm currently a Master Student of Business Informatics at SAP with a focus on Data Science.
-I study at the Cooperative State University in Mannheim, alternating between theoretical studies and practical phases at SAP.
+I study at the University in Mannheim, alternating between theoretical studies and working at SAP.
-During my time at SAP, I gain hands-on experience in various areas of the company, sharpening my skills in data analysis, machine learning, and business processes.
+During my time at SAP, I gain hands-on experience, sharpening my skills in data analysis, machine learning, and business processes.

 ### 📊 My Stats